apache/arrow/cpp/README.md

 The CUDA toolchain used to build the library can be customized by using the `$CUDA_HOME` environment variable.

+This library is still in Alpha stages, and subject to API changes without deprecation warnings.

 ### API documentation

 To generate the (html) API documentation, run the following command in the apidoc